 ...or simply "URL-encoded".
 In this format:application/x-www-form-urlencoded

-format, and is not universally used, see next point.%HH
+format, and is not universally used, see next point.%HH, where the H characters

 are the two hexadecimal digits of the byte.
 Sometimes the space